CHAFAH/K8S-Installation-and-setup/README.md

-K8s resources used to deploy application:
+K8s resources used to deploy an application:
 ========================================

 1. Pods or ControllerManager: